Generated lower-river meadow scene representing Henry's Fork near St. Anthony in Idaho, not an exact location photo

 It can be both, but the lower river makes the most sense when you plan around public launches, side channels, and a realistic float or bank-access lane.

-Start with RiverReports and USGS 13050500 at St. Anthony because they match the lower-river corridor far better than the upstream Ashton gauge.
+Start with RiverReports and USGS 13050500 at St. Anthony because they match the lower-river area far better than the upstream Ashton gauge.